 - Don’t share eye makeup or eye care items

 If you think that you or your child has pink eye, you should see your doctor or visit Physicians Immediate Care for diagnosis and treatment right away.
 “Conditions associated with conjunctivitis may include a variety of other eye conditions, including infections, injuries, contacts lens use, dry eyes, and allergies.
-Conjunctivitis can be a sign of a more serious eye problem such as a corneal ulcer, or other conditions, that if not treated promptly, may cause permanent vision loss.
+Conjunctivitis can be a sign of a more serious eye problem such as a corneal ulcer, or other conditions, which if not treated promptly, may cause permanent vision loss.
 Certainly anyone with severe eye pain, vision loss, or light sensitivity should be evaluated immediately,” says Dr. Buzzard.

 At Physicians Immediate Care, we treat a variety of illnesses, including pink eye, and all of our locations are open 7 days a week with extended hours – no appointment necessary!
 To avoid the line, you can also go online and reserve your time.